djanta/docker-nuxeo-server/README.md

 ### External package deployment

-This image has a builtin feature that aim to provide a way through for the end user to install any extra `markertplace-addon`, `hotfixes` or `custom package` dependency.
+This image has a builtin feature that aim to provide a way through for the end user to install any extra `marketplace-addon`, `hotfixes` or `custom package` dependency.

-As we spoke about above, once you mount the `/var/lib/nuxeo/config.d`, any `jar file` or `marketplace package (.zip)` found in either sub directory `package.d/hotfixes` or `package.d/addons` will automatically installed.
+As seen above, once you mount the `/var/lib/nuxeo/config.d`, any `file (.jar)` or `marketplace package(.zip)` found in either sub directory `package.d/hotfixes` or `package.d/addons` will automatically installed.

+> TIP: Note that, all mounted external `jar` resource or `bundles` are installed in the following order `package.d/hotfixes/*` then `package.d/addons/*`.
+This's due the addon(s) dependency management

 ## Runtime SDK Variable

+### Debugging

+To enable and start the container in debug mode, either `DEBUG` or `NUXEO_DEV_MODE` environment must be set to `true`.
+For further information about which `Nuxeo` options are enabled in debug mode, you can refer to our provisionned debug [script](https://github.com/djanta/docker-nuxeo-server/blob/master/library/config.d/debug.sh)

 ### Imagemagick